hyperledger/aries-rfcs/features/0211-route-coordination/README.md

 **recipient** - The agent for whom the `forward` message payload is intended.

 ### Flow
 A recipient may discover an agent capable of routing using the Feature Discovery Protocol.
-If protocol is supported with the _mediator_ role, a _recipient_ may send a `route_request` to initiate a routing relationship.
+If protocol is supported with the _mediator_ role, a _recipient_ may send a `mediate-request` to initiate a routing relationship.

-First, the _recipient_ sends a `route_request` message to the _mediator_.
-If the _mediator_ is willing to route messages, it will respond with a `route_grant` message.
+First, the _recipient_ sends a `mediate-request` message to the _mediator_.
+If the _mediator_ is willing to route messages, it will respond with a `mediate-grant` message.
 The _recipient_ will share the routing information in the grant message with other contacts.

 When a new key is used by the _recipient_, it must be registered with the _mediator_ to enable route identification.
-This is done with a `keylist_update` message.
+This is done with a `keylist-update` message.

-The `keylist_update` and `keylist_query` methods are used over time to identify and remove keys that are no longer in use by the _recipient_.
+The `keylist-update` and `keylist-query` methods are used over time to identify and remove keys that are no longer in use by the _recipient_.

 ### Terms